guardian/cloudwatch-logs-management/README.md

 ----------

 This is deployed via riff-raff.
 In order to add a new account and deploy for the first time you should:

+Prerequisites:

- 1. Ensure that the riff-raff user in the target account has permissions listed below
+ 1. Ensure that the riff-raff user in the target account with permissions listed below
  1. Ensure you have an S3 bucket in the target account to store the code for the lambda - this is typically your "dist" bucket
+ 1. Find the name of the Kinesis stream you are using to send data to ELK
+ 1. If the kinesis stream is not owned by your target account, find the name of the role used to permit enqueing to that stream

+Target Account Actions:
  1. The name of this bucket needs to be available in SSM under the key `/account/services/artifact.bucket`
  1. The ARN of the target kinesis stream needs to be available in SSM under the key `/account/services/logging.stream`

+This Account Actions:

  1. Add your stack name to the `stacks` section of `riff-raff.yaml`
- 1. Use riff-raff to upload the artifact to the dist bucket in your account (use preview and select just the appropriate upload tasks)
+ 1. Use riff-raff to upload the artifact to the dist bucket in your account (use preview and select just the appropriate upload tasks).
- 1. Manually deploy the cloudformation template (at `template.yaml`) for the first time, filling in parameters as desired (retention days etc - at the Guardian I recommend that you set `OptionLowerFirstCharOfTags` to true)
+ 1. Manually deploy the cloudformation template (at `template.yaml`) for the first time, filling in parameters as desired (retention days etc - at the Guardian I recommend that you set `OptionLowerFirstCharOfTags` to true).
+The stack name in the cfn deployment must match the value above
  1. Test that you can do a full deploy so you know future updates will work

 ### Riff-Raff permissions